mabuyahya/cpp/cpp.md

 2. **what is cin**: cin is just an object from the istream class in this class there a variables(the fd for the standard input) and functions that do things like reading from that fd also there are a layer for changing the sequence of characters to the input type so it can be stored in that type.
 3. **what is << and >>?**: the operator<<>> is a function that exists in c++ and when i do this cout << "Hello"; it is the same as calling the function operator<<(cout, "Hello"); so this function takes the object(cout) and the value("Hello") and does the output operation.

+### references in c++
+each variable in c++ has an address in the memory and a value stored in that address and a name that we use to access that variable. refrerences are just an alias for a variable, when you create a reference you are creating a new name for an existing variable. but is the refrerences when we pass them as arguments to functions are they passed by value or by reference? the answer is that references are always passed by reference, when you pass a reference to a function you are passing the address of the variable that the reference is referring to. in other words the reference is just a new name for the variable and when you pass the reference to a function you are passing the address of the variable. (just like pointers but without the need to use the * and & operators for simplicity).
 ### while, for loop, if statements are the same as c language

 ### functions in c++ are same as c language but with some differences